Medically reviewed by Drugs.com. Last updated on July 16, 2020.

 Refer to adult dosing.

-Plaque-type psoriasis of nonscalp areas; mild to moderate: Children ≥12 years and Adolescents: Topical: Foam: Apply sparingly to affected area twice daily for up to 2 weeks; maximum weekly dose: 50 g/week or 21 capfuls/week
+Plaque-type psoriasis of nonscalp areas, mild to moderate: Children ≥12 years and Adolescents: Foam: Topical: Apply thin layer to affected area twice daily for up to 2 weeks; maximum weekly dose: 50 g/week or 21 capfuls/week.

-Emollient cream: Adolescents ≥16 years: Topical: Apply sparingly twice daily for up to 2 weeks; if response is not adequate, may be used for up to 2 more weeks if application is <10% of body surface area; use with caution; maximum weekly dose: 50 g/week
+Emollient cream: Adolescents ≥16 years: Topical: Apply sparingly twice daily for up to 2 weeks; if response is not adequate, may be used for up to 2 more weeks if application is <10% of BSA; use with caution; maximum weekly dose: 50 g/week.

-Lotion: Adolescents ≥18 years: Topical: Apply twice daily for up to 2 weeks; maximum weekly dose: 50 g/week or 50 mL/week)
+Lotion: Adolescents ≥18 years: Topical: Apply twice daily for up to 2 weeks; may extend treatment for an additional 2 weeks for localized lesions <10% of BSA; maximum weekly dose: 50 g/week or 50 mL/week.

-Spray: Adolescents ≥18 years: Apply by spraying directly onto affected area twice daily and gently rub into skin.
-Limit treatment to 4 consecutive weeks; treatment beyond 2 weeks should be limited to localized lesions which have not improved sufficiently.
+Spray: Adolescents ≥18 years: Apply by spraying directly onto affected area twice daily and gently rub into skin for up to 4 weeks; treatment beyond 2 weeks should be limited to localized lesions which have not improved sufficiently.
 Maximum weekly dose: 50 g/week or 59 mL/week.
 Do not use more than 26 sprays per application or 52 sprays per day.

 Scalp psoriasis, moderate to severe:

-Foam: Children ≥12 years and Adolescents: Topical: Apply twice daily for up to 2 weeks; maximum weekly dose: 50 g/week or 21 capfuls/week)
+Foam: Children ≥12 years and Adolescents: Topical: Apply thin layer twice daily for up to 2 weeks; maximum weekly dose: 50 g/week or 21 capfuls/week.

-Shampoo: Adolescents ≥18 years: Topical: Apply thin film to dry scalp once daily; leave in place for 15 minutes, then add water, lather, and rinse thoroughly; maximum weekly dose: 50 g/week or 50 mL/week.
-Limit treatment to 4 consecutive weeks.
+Shampoo: Adolescents ≥18 years: Topical: Apply thin film to affected area of dry scalp once daily for up to 4 weeks; maximum weekly dose: 50 g/week or 50 mL/week.

 Apply the smallest amount that will cover affected area.
 For topical use only; avoid contact with eyes and mucous membranes.
 Do not apply to face, scalp, axilla, groin, or intertriginous areas.
 Do not use if there is atrophy at the treatment site.
 Do not cover, bandage, or wrap the treated area unless instructed.
 Minimize contact to nonaffected areas of the body.
 Wash hands after use.